mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2019/2019-04-17-my-favourite-easy-go-to-dal/index.md

 ---
-blog: shalveena.com
+title: "My favourite, easy, go-to Dal"
+date: "2019-04-17"
 categories:
-- recipes
+  - "recipes"
-coverImage: img_9388.jpg
-date: "2019-04-17"
 tags:
-- dinner
+  - "dinner"
-- indian-food
+  - "indian-food"
-- indian-vegan-recipes
+  - "indian-vegan-recipes"
-- lentils
+  - "lentils"
-- maxs-favourites
+  - "maxs-favourites"
-- shallys-favourites
+  - "shallys-favourites"
-title: My favourite, easy, go-to Dal
+coverImage: "img_9388.jpg"
 ---

 I read this article from Dr Michael Greger about the significantly lower rates of cancer in India as compared to the USA and was absolutely blown away.